DaanDolfijn/Macropad-Fidgettoy/README.md

 This is my Hackpad made to copy and paste stuff in linux with ctl ins and sft ins, while also being nice to fidget with

-I made it cus i like small litle projects like this

 <img width="665" height="473" alt="image" src="https://github.com/user-attachments/assets/9804f795-18f3-490a-a03a-bab0495055a2" />